Godzilla: Tokyo S.O.S.: Home media

+2023 re-release date

+Fathom Events announced that the film would be re-released in the U.S. as a theatrical one day of event on March 22, 2023 for its 20th anniversary.

 Reception

 Box office

 Godzilla: Tokyo S.O.S. opened on 14 December 2003 on a double bill with the animated feature Hamtaro: Ham Ham Grand Prix.
 In its opening weekend, it was third place at the box office with $1,686,009 (U.S).

 Critical response

 Godzilla: Tokyo S.O.S. has received generally positive reviews from journalistic reviewers upon its release on DVD.
 John Sinnott of DVD Talk gave Tokyo S.O.S. four stars out of five, saying:

 Giving the film a score of three out of five, Stomp Tokyo said "the plot is fairly simplistic and the character relationships are painted in broad strokes," but added that the movie "[features] the best monster action Toho has produced."
 Joseph Savitski of Beyond Hollywood criticized the film's "uninspired script," which he wrote had "ideas [that] are never fully developed," but added that the film is "well-made" and "mak[es] for an entertaining 91 minutes."
 Mark Zimmer of Digitally Obsessed gave Tokyo S.O.S. a "B" score, calling it "a fun enough action film with enough explosions and destruction of Tokyo to satisfy die-hards and casual fans alike."